 Author: Jeff Ord, ForkliftSafety.com

-Carbon monoxide produced from propane (L.P) powered forklifts in warehouse applications is one of the most common industrial hazards.
+Carbon monoxide (CO) produced from propane (L.P) powered forklifts in warehouse applications is one of the most common industrial hazards.
 Poisoning from this odorless, colorless and tasteless gas can result in serious neurological symptoms or persistent headaches, dizziness and nausea, while severe poisoning can result in brain or heart damage or even death.
-During cold winter months, carbon monoxide becomes more apparent with warehouses being sealed off from the cold, creating inadequate ventilation.
+During cold winter months, CO becomes more apparent with warehouses being sealed off from the cold, creating inadequate ventilation.

-The occupational Safety & Health Administration (OSHA) standard for exposure to carbon monoxide prohibits worker’s exposure to more that 35 parts of the gas per million parts of air (ppm), averaged over an 8 hours workday. there is also a ceiling limit of 200 ppm (as measured over a 15-minute period).
+The occupational Safety & Health Administration (OSHA) standard for exposure to carbon monoxide prohibits worker’s exposure to more than 35 parts of the gas per million parts of air (ppm), averaged over an 8 hours workday.
+There is also a ceiling limit of 200 ppm (as measured over a 15-minute period).
 Non-compliance with this OSHA standard, CFR 1910.1000, can result in an initial maximum fine of up to $7,000 and continued non-compliance or violations can impose the 10-fold penalty or fine of $70,000.

 1601 Carse Dr

 (702) 294-3970 | (800) 494-3225 Orders